rackerlabs/docs-cloud-identity/api-docs/general-api-info/authentication-info/identity-roles-users.rst

 decisions when a user or service submits an API request to the Identity API.

-In the Rackspace Cloud, users are represented as accounts created for associated with the account.
+In the Rackspace Cloud, users are represented as accounts created for specific individuals associated with the account.
 When a user is created, the Identity service automatically assigns a default Identity role to the account, based on the Identity service system configuration.
 The Identity role